 Now suppose that the "restaurant" that adopts the name "Tiffany" is actually a striptease joint.
 Again, and indeed even more certainly than in the previous case, consumers will not think the striptease joint under common ownership with the jewelry store.
-But because of the inveterate tendency of the human mind to proceed by association, (Posner, J.)
+But because of the inveterate tendency of the human mind to proceed by association, every time they think of the word "Tiffany" their image of the fancy jewelry store will be tarnished by the association of the word with the strip joint.
+So "tarnishment" is a second form of dilution.